JanssenProject/jans/demos/jans-tarp/README.md

 1. Change directory to the project directory (`/jans-tarp`).
 2. Run `npm install`.
 3. Run `npm run build`.
-It will create Chrome and Firefox builds in `/jans-tarp/dist` directory.
+It will create Chrome and Firefox build in `/jans-tarp/dist/chrome` and `/jans-tarp/dist/firefox` directories respectively.
 4. To pack the build into a zip file run `npm run pack`.
-This command will create zip in `/jans-tarp/release`.
+This command will pack  Chrome and Firefox builds in zip files at `/jans-tarp/release`.

 ## Install in browser